tony-go/snixpc/README.markdown

 ## Bugs / Limitations

-- We did not serialize properly `XPC_TYPE_ARRAY`
+- We don't serialize properly `XPC_TYPE_ARRAY`
-- The plugin is not resilient when
+- The plugin is not resilient when there is a lot of messages
+  - This warning appears:
+    ```
+    warning: hit breakpoint while running function, skipping commands and conditions to prevent recursion
+    ```
+  - It is very difficult to stop the execution when there are a lot of messages

 ## Dependencies